MicrosoftDocs/sdk-api/sdk-api-src/content/winbase/nf-winbase-createhardlinkw.md

 This parameter may include the path but cannot specify the name of a directory.

 In the ANSI version of this function, the name is limited to <b>MAX_PATH</b> characters.
-       To extend this limit to 32,767 wide characters, call the Unicode version of the function and prepend "\\?\" to the path.
-For more information, see
-       <a href="https://msdn.microsoft.com/121cd5b2-e6fd-4eb4-99b4-b652d27b53e8">Naming a File</a>.
+To extend this limit to 32,767 wide characters, call the Unicode version of the function and prepend "\\\\?\\" to the path.
+For more information, see <a href="https://msdn.microsoft.com/121cd5b2-e6fd-4eb4-99b4-b652d27b53e8">Naming a File</a>.
+If you pass a name longer than MAX_PATH characters to the ANSI version of this function or to the Unicode version of this function without prepending "\\\\?\\" to the path, the function returns ERROR_PATH_NOT_FOUND.

 <div class="alert"><b>Tip</b>  Starting with Windows 10, version 1607, for the unicode version of this function (<b>CreateHardLinkW</b>), you can opt-in to remove the <b>MAX_PATH</b> limitation without prepending "\\?\".
 See the "Maximum Path Length Limitation" section of <a href="https://msdn.microsoft.com/121cd5b2-e6fd-4eb4-99b4-b652d27b53e8">Naming Files, Paths, and Namespaces</a> for details.</div>
 <div> </div>